Petroteq Energy, Inc. and First Bitcoin Capital Corp. Announce Blockchain-based Initiative to Optimize Oil & Gas Supply Chain Management

 Trading and Third-party Impacts: Blockchain technologies are beginning to disrupt and open energy trading markets.
 Boundaries between asset classes could blur as cash, energy products, and other commodities become digital assets that trade interoperably.
 Blockchain-enabled applications can also address issues such as reduced brokers' fees; reducing fraud, error and otherwise compromised transactions; and limiting credit risk and transaction capital requirements.
 By trading physical commodities on a blockchain solution, commodity traders could benefit from increased speed of exchange, improved availability of data, and enhanced reliability and auditability as records are verified in near real-time.
 Ultimately, this could result in minimizing transaction backlogs and overall costs.

-Petroteq Energy is engaged in the development and implementation of its proprietary, environmentally friendly heavy oil processing and extraction technologies.
-The Company is currently focused on oil and gas exploration and production on mineral leases located in southwest Texas held by Accord GR Energy Inc. (46 percent of which is owned by the Company); developing its oil sands resources; and expanding production capacity at its Asphalt Ridge heavy oil extraction facility located near Vernal, Utah.
-Company is also developing methods and technologies to optimize petrochemical industry workflow processes.
+The Company is engaged in the development and implementation of its proprietary environmentally friendly heavy oil processing and extraction technologies.
+Our proprietary process produces zero greenhouse gas, zero waste and requires no high temperatures.
+Petroteq is currently focused on developing its oil sands resources and expanding production capacity at its Asphalt Ridge heavy oil extraction facility located near Vernal, Utah.
+The company also owns a minority stake in an exploration and production play located in southwest Texas held by Accord GR Energy Inc. Under a joint venture agreement with Recruiter.com and Oilprice.com, we anticipate that the website offering employment opportunities in the Energy sector will be launched in the month of November 2017.
+Petroteq is also developing technologies to optimize petrochemical industry workflow processes and will bring a team of professionals to expedite the process.

 About First Bitcoin Capital Corp.